tencentyun/intlcloud-documents/product_new/监控与管理/访问控制/用户指南/身份提供商/Azure Active Directory 单一登录腾讯云说明_intl_en.md

 ## Directions
 ### Creating Azure AD Enterprise Applications
->This step creates an Azure AD enterprise application.
+>?
+This step creates an Azure AD enterprise application.
 If you’re already using one, you can skip this step and go straight to [configuring CAM](#stepCAM).

 1. Go to the [Azure AD Portal](https://portal.azure.com/#home) and click **Azure Active Directory** in the left sidebar.
 This is shown in the following figure: